GitGuardian/ggshield/README.md

 # GitGuardian Shield: protect your secrets with GitGuardian

-The GitGuardian shield (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect your exposed secrets.
+The GitGuardian shield (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect policy breaks.

-ggshield uses our [public API](https://api.gitguardian.com/doc) to scan your files and detect potential secrets in your code.
+ggshield uses our [public API](https://api.gitguardian.com/doc) to scan your files and detect potential secrets or issues in your code.

 You can also use ggshield via the [pre-commit](https://pre-commit.com/) framework on your repositories, or as a standalone pre-commit either globally or locally.